LooseMarek/ViewFactory/README.md

 ### StackFactory

-**Important: None of stack views have borders.
-The red border in examples below are just for the reference.**
+**Important: None of the stack views have borders.
+The red border in the examples below is just for reference.**

 ##### Vertical

-By default, vertical stack is using `.fill` distribution and spacing views with `PaddingEnum.sixteen`.
+By default, the vertical stack is using `.fill` distribution and spacing views with `PaddingEnum.sixteen`.

 `let stack = viewFactory.stack.vertical(views: [yellowView, greenView, orangeView])`